-The function of HTA includes ‘Assessment’ of clinical evidence and economic analysis necessary for decision making, and ‘Appraisal’ process involving aspects like strategy, ability and potential (Bertram et al., 2021).
+The function of HTA includes the assessment of clinical evidence and economic analysis necessary for decision-making and the appraisal process that involves strategy, ability, and potential (Bertram et al., 2021).
 Based on the assessment, the role of HTA is to provide advice to relevant authorities and to review and make appropriate recommendations to federal and institutional agencies (Scaletti, 2014).
-HTA mechanism encompasses various significant functions including legal arrangements and institutional systems as outlined below in the figure.
+The HTA mechanism encompasses various significant functions, including legal arrangements and institutional systems as outlined in the figure below.

 Overall Functions of HTA (Bertram et al., 2021)